WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 ### `memory.init` instruction

-The `memory.init` instruction copies data from a given passive segment into a target memory.
+The `memory.init` instruction copies data from a given segment into a target memory.
+The specified segment can be either active or passive.
 The target memory and source segment are given as immediates.

 The instruction has the signature `[i32 i32 i32] -> []`.
 The parameters are, in order: